The Most Underrated Open Source and Cross Platform Git GUIBy On

 Caveats & extras

 git add .in the root directory of the git repository.
-The Eclipse UI won't update right away, but it will use whatever is in the git index.
+The Eclipse UI may not update right away, but it will use whatever is in the git index when you commit.

 If you are using Ubuntu, Eclipse won't come with a working desktop shortcut that you can add to your "Dock" or whatever its called.
 Here is the